MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/SharePoint-OneDrive-interact.md

 Each team in Microsoft Teams has a team site in SharePoint Online, and each standard channel in a team gets a folder within the default team site document library.
 Files shared within a conversation are automatically added to the document library, and permissions and file security options set in SharePoint are automatically reflected within Teams.

 > [!NOTE]
 > This article applies only to standard channels.
 The architecture for private channels is different from standard channels.
-Each private channel has it's own SharePoint site collection that's separate from the parent team site.
+Each private channel has its own SharePoint site collection that's separate from the parent team site.
 To learn more, see [Private channels in Microsoft Teams](private-channels-in-teams.md).

 Private chat files are stored in the sender’s OneDrive for Business folder, and permissions are automatically granted to all participants as part of the file sharing process.